joshua-gould/aicspylibczi/README.md

 the original work.

 ## Licenses & Acknowledgements

-The code directly in this repo implemented in C++ and Python is covered by BSD-3 license by the [Allen Institute for Cell Science](https://www.allencell.org/what-we-do.html) at the [Allen Institute](https://alleninstitute.org/).

 This project however was created from a fork of pylibczi as explained above in the history section and Paul Watkins is a developer on our repo as well.
 Pylibczi, from